 7 Instagram-Friendly European Countries

-Summer is the perfect season to be always online on Instagram where to post amazing feeds with stunning pictures of lovely places kissed by the sun and turquiose waters.
+Spring and then summer are the perfect seasons to be always online on Instagram where to post amazing feeds with stunning pictures of lovely places kissed by the sun and turquiose waters.
 However, although every place in our planet is amazing thanks to its own beauties, some places are definitely more Instagram-friendly than others.
 Infact regardless of the beauty inherent in each of these places, these 7 locations in Europe have something more that inspires, fascinates and leaves all those who visit them definitely speechless but also your Instagram followers.

 Nestled in the middle of the Aegean Sea, roughly halfway between Athens and Crete, Santorini is one of the most breathtaking places on Earth.
 The lost city of Atlantis or not, this is the Mediterranean in its most spectacular aspect: cubic houses painted in white that pour over multicolored volcanic cliffs that rise majestically above a caldera.
 Add to this, brightly colored beaches, sweeping views of the sea from every angle and romantic sunsets, here you have the most Instagram-friendly destination in all of Europe.